What is Japanese Yuzu? A Yuzu Cocktail Recipe

 What is Yuzu?

-Don’t feel bad if you have never heard of this beautiful little citrus, since outside of a few Asian cuisines and particularly in Japanese cultural circles it is seldom grown or used, however we’re here to tell you that yuzu is pure culinary gold.
+Don’t feel bad if you have never heard of this beautiful little citrus, since outside of a few Asian cuisines and particularly in Japanese cultural circles it is seldom grown or used.
+We’re here to tell you that yuzu is pure culinary gold.
+Yuzu is a citrus that isn’t eaten straight, but is used as a souring ingredient through the use of it’s juice and zest.
+It’s hugely popular to serve with seafood.
+Yuzu juice is prized for it’s ability to stay sour and fragrant when cooked at high temperatures.

 Yuzu is a sour, tart and very fragrant citrus, slightly smaller than a billiard ball.
-Yuzu is a citrus that isn’t eaten straight, but is used as a souring ingredient through the use of it’s juice and zest.
 The flavor is reminicent somewhere between a classic Eureka lemon and an oro blanco grapefruit, but still has its own unique fragrance and flavor.
 It is a bit more floral and sour and utterly wonderful.
 It smells so good the Japanese will use yuzu for perfumes and will ritualistically bath in yuzu during Toji (winter solstice).
+The juice is fantastic in our yuzu cocktail recipe.
 Read all about yuzu citrus on our yuzu info page here.

 Yuzu Cocktail Recipe

 Diane had requested yuzu recipe ideas from readers and there were several fantastic ideas, however I already knew how I wanted to use our first born yuzu.
 A cocktail, of course.
 We kept the ingredients simple so the yuzu could be highlighted and not overwhelmed by the alcohol and since there isn’t much juice per yuzu, but the rind is so aromatic, we muddled a whole yuzu in order to get the most out of it.
 The result: pure deliciousness.
 There will be upcoming recipes featuring the yuzu, but for now we raise our glasses and toast to one of our favorite lumpy garden orbs: Yuzu!
+Hope you enjoy this yuzu cocktail recipe.

 - What is Yuzu?
 Why is Yuzu so prized?

-- What is Kabosu? differences between Kabosu and Yuzu
+What is Kabosu? differences between Kabosu and Yuzu

-- Refreshing Yuzu Sherbert Recipe
+Refreshing Yuzu Sherbert Recipe

-- Our Sauteed Peas with Yuzu Kosho Recipe
+Our Sauteed Peas with Yuzu Kosho Recipe

 Yuzu Cocktail